vseehausen/permissionless-create2/doc/eip.md

 ## Abstract

 This ERC specifies an alternative mechanism and deployment parameters for a permissionless CREATE2 factory contract with deterministic cross-chain address (`0xC0DE207acb0888c5409E51F27390Dad75e4ECbe7`) and code.
-The deployed contract can then be used to deploy any other contracts to deterministic addresses by leveraging the [EIP-1014](./eip-1014.md) `CREATE2 (0xf5)` opcode.
+The deployed contract can then be used to deploy any other contracts to deterministic addresses by leveraging the [EIP-1014](./eip-1014.md) `CREATE2 (0xf5)` opcode and the [EIP-7702](./eip-7702.md) `Set Code for EOAs` transaction type.

 ## Motivation